Arbitrarily high-order energy-preserving schemes for the Zakharov-Rubenchik equation: An efficient implementation for the proposed scheme

-Inspired by \cite{CWJ2021cpc,ZJ2202Arix}, we propose an efficient fixed pointed iteration solver for solving the nonlinear equations of the {\bf Scheme \ref{scheme:QAV-RK}} in this section.
-For convenience, we only take the proposed FPRK-2 scheme into consideration, in which the RK coefficients are presented in Table \ref{Gaussian23}.
+In this section, we propose an efficient fixed-point iteration solver for solving the nonlinear equations of the {\bf Scheme \ref{scheme:QAV-RK}}, which is inspired by \cite{CWJ2021cpc,ZJ2202Arix}.
+For convenience, we only take the FPRK-2 scheme as an example.